 I’ve written before about how Sussex is a county of many curiosities, and Horsham Museum and Art Gallery is a fabulous example of this.
 At the entrance to the town’s historic Causeway, Horsham Museum is in a Medieval timber-framed building with a courtyard-style garden hidden from view.
-The museum recently underwent a substantial refurbishment (not all of which is complete yet) but has now re-opened (Thursday to Saturday 10 am to 4 pm).
+The museum recently underwent a substantial refurbishment and is open (Tuesday to Saturday 10 am to 4 pm).
 Admission is free.
-It had been some years since my last visit, and it certainly has a fresh, welcoming, and modern new look.

 For a small museum, there are lots of reasons to visit and you’ll find something for almost any interest.
 Their different collections include, for example, Crime and Punishment, Fossils and Flints, the Medieval Gallery, the Cabinet of Curiosities, the Costume Gallery, the Craft Gallery and the Domestic Life Gallery.
 There are also lots of collections about the history of the town and the wider district as well as a number of exhibits and collections that showcase some of Horsham’s more notable residents.